 The comparison of the increase in the calculated rates (2007 vs 2016) therefore suggests an increase of about 1⁄2 percent may be in order; however, comparing the percent of local funds the tax provides given the growth forecast suggests the tax is covering (or exceeding) that "share" by a margin of between 2 to 5 percent.
-Given the potential variances in the growth forecast, construction costs and timing, and other factors, there does not appear to be a strong argument for recommending any significant change in the rates at this time other than to update the impact tax rates using current transportation facility costs, land use forecasts and ITE trip generation rates in the same manner as the 2007 SSP review 18 .
+Given the potential variances in the growth forecast, construction costs and timing, and other factors, there does not appear to be a strong argument for recommending any significant change in the rates at this time other than the annual adjustments to account for inflation related to construction costs14.

-In summary, it appears the Transportation Impact Tax is at a reasonable level, i.e., the current level is estimated to provide funding reasonably consistent - on a historical percentage basis- with anticipated growth and programmed capital costs for system expansion met through local funding sources.
+In summary, it appears the Transportation Impact Tax is at a reasonable level, i.e., the current level is estimated to provide funding reasonably consistent - on a historical percentage basis - with anticipated growth and programmed capital costs for system expansion met through local funding sources.